tobilg/duckdb-nodejs-layer/README.md

 # duckdb-nodejs-layer
-Packaging DuckDB for usage in AWS Lambda functions with Node.js, with and without community extensions, and publishing as public Lambda layers.
+Packaging DuckDB for usage in AWS Lambda functions with Node.js, and publishing as public Lambda layers.

 # Usage
 You can use the published layers in your own serverless applications by referencing it as outlined in the different framework's docs: